yunseo-kim/yunseo-kim.github.io/_posts/en/2024-12-20-energy-transfer-by-collisions.md

 ---
-title: "Energy Transfer by Collisions"
+title: Energy Transfer by Collisions
-description: >-
-  Calculate the energy transfer rate due to particle collisions for both elastic and inelastic collisions, and compare the magnitude of energy transfer rates for cases when the masses of the two colliding particles are similar and when they are significantly different.
+description: Calculate the energy transfer rate due to particle collisions for both elastic and inelastic collisions, and compare the magnitude of energy transfer rates for cases when the masses of the two colliding particles are similar and when they are significantly different.
-categories: [Engineering Physics, Nuclear Engineering]
+categories: [Physics, Nuclear Engineering]
 tags: [Nuclear Physics, Plasma Physics]
 math: true
 image: /assets/img/tokamak-plasma-cropped.png
 ---
 ## TL;DR
 > - Total energy and momentum are conserved during collisions
 > - Ions that have lost all electrons and electrons themselves only possess kinetic energy